The ensemble Blutwurst was founded in Florence in 2011 by musicians involved in radical improvisation and contemporary classical music.

 From September 2015 to January 2016 Blutwurst was part of the Residence Program IN_Tempo Reale.
 In May 2016 the ensemble released its first album Tenebrae for the Tempo Reale Collection and, in December 2016, the LP Yoğurt for the English label Negative Days.

-In 2020 two new albums will be released: Anabasi will be out on Italian label Kohlhaas and Ricercar nell’ombra, the collaborative work with composer Emmanuel Holterbach, will be published by English label Another Timbre.
+In 2020 two albums were released: Anabasi out on Italian label Kohlhaas and Ricercar nell’ombra, the collaborative work with composer Emmanuel Holterbach, published by English label Another Timbre.